NikhileshThiru/RefNet/README.md

 1. **Search Papers**: Use the landing page to search for research papers by entering keywords, author names, or topics.

-2. **View Graph**: Click "View Graph" on any paper to build and visualize its citation network.
+2. **Select Papers**:
+   - Use checkboxes to select multiple papers from search results
+   - Click "Build Graph" to create a combined citation network from all selected papers
+   - Or click "View Graph" on individual papers for single-paper networks

 3. **Explore Network**:
    - Click and drag nodes to rearrange the graph